cchudant/CommandCreator/README.md

 ## Configuration

-Here is the default configuration:
+Here is the default configuration at ./plugins/CommandCreator/messages.yml in your server.

 ```yml
 helpHeader: '§cUsage: §7/%1s'